To best ingest and index your webpages, the Site Search Crawler supports and abides by many different features of the modern web:

 <meta name="robots" content="noindex, nofollow"> <META NAME="ROBOTS" CONTENT="NOINDEX, NOFOLLOW"> <META name="rOBOTs" content=" noIndex , NOfollow ">

 <a href="/some/page" rel="nofollow">Do not follow this link</a>

-Our crawler supports the Sitemap XML format.
-Using Sitemap can speed up crawling your website significantly.
+The Site Search Crawler supports the Sitemap XML format.
+Using Sitemap can provide a significant speed boost to the crawl.
 Instead of examining each page for new links to follow, the Site Search Crawler will use your Sitemap file(s) to download the URLs directly.